SF Guardians: We recalled the school board

 * We created flyers explaining the problem, and talked with voters at the farmers' market.
 (This is the most popular issue we've ever worked on.)

-* We are supporting Supervisor Joel Engardio's measure to bring algebra back.
-This measure would put algebra on the ballot this spring, letting voters send a message about the kind of educational opportunities they'd like for SF's children.
-Along with Rex Ridgeway, Maya Keshevan, and other advocates, we spoke at the Board of Supervisors meeting where the measure was introduced.
+* We are supporting Supervisor Joel Engardio's Prop G to bring algebra back.
+This measure puts algebra on the March 5 ballot, letting voters send a message about the kind of educational opportunities they'd like for SF's children.

 * We are keeping parents, teachers, and other community members informed about algebra via our Facebook group and our newsletter.